frouo/promise-lite/README.md

 func postOnTwitter(message: String) -> PromiseLite<Bool> {
   PromiseLite<Bool> { resolve, reject in
     async(after: 0.1) {
-      resolve(true) // 🐦 async posting message on twitter is a success, call `resolve`
+      reject(AppError.invalidToken) // ❌ async posting message on twitter fails, call `reject` or `throw`
-      // if anything goes wrong, call `reject`
+      // if it is a success, call `resolve`
     }
   }
 }